EternityForest/WBTV/README.md

 ####The Built in Entropy Pool
 WBTVNode maintains an internal 32-bit modified XORshift RNG which may be faster than the RNG functions on your platform.
 Whenever a new packet arrives, the packet arrival time, and the checksum of the packet is mixed into the state.
 Every time you request a random number, the exact micros() value of the request is mixed in.
-Therefore the random numbers depends on the complete history of arriving messages, and the exact time at which you request the number, making them likely suitable for anything except cryptographic purposes.
+Therefore the random numbers depends on the complete history of arriving messages, and the exact time at which you request the number(which is affected by the entire history of program execution, interrupts, etc), making them likely suitable for anything except cryptographic purposes.

-The generator however should be sufficient for UUID generation or even low-end cryptography if the pool is used to whiten a suitable input stream, by using WBTV_doRand(x) to mix in data.
-Mixing in several seconds of noisy ADC readings should be enough to generate a byte of two of decent numbers, but remember the pool can only hold a very small amount of entropy due to it's 32 bit size.

 The entropy pool is global, as are all functions associated with it, and is shared by all interfaces.

+Note once again that the marsaglia XORShift generators are NOT cryptographically secure in any way, and that WBTV by default only uses 32 bits of PRNG state.

 ####WBTV_rand(unsigned long max)
 Return a random number from the WBTV internal entropy pool from 0 to max inclusive.